24 Hours in Lima

 Stroll Through Plaza de Armas de Lima

-After strolling along the coast we jumped into an Uber toward the old city square, Plaza de Armas de Lima.
+After strolling along the coast, we jumped into an Uber toward the old city square, Plaza de Armas de Lima.
 The square was gorgeous with so much character and detail.
-The main plaza is surrounded with beautiful buildings including the Government Palace, Cathedral of Lima and Archbishop's Palace of Lima.
+The main plaza is surrounded with beautiful buildings from the Spanish colonial era including the Government Palace, Cathedral of Lima and Archbishop's Palace of Lima.
+The city's historic center is also a UNESCO World Heritage site.

-Next, we came to the Monastery of San Francisco.
-Flocks of birds were diving in and out of the plaza.
-The monastery offers tours but it was pretty busy so we passed on the opportunity.
+Next, we discovered the Monastery of San Francisco.
+The monastery offers tours but it was pretty busy, so we passed on the opportunity.
+Above, flocks of birds dove in and out of the plaza and between the buildings.

-Instead, we took a photo opp with a man selling balloons.
-For just one sole or 30 cents he let us pretend they were all ours.
-Thank you, sir!
+Instead, we took a photo opportunity with a gentleman selling balloons.
+For just one sole or 30 cents, he let us pretend they were all ours.

 Down the street we found a cafe called La Tapada for a bite to eat.
 Finally, it was time for ceviche, one of my favorite dishes in seaside cities.
 In Peru, they typically serve ceviche with sweet potatoes and corn, and it's always extra limey with a bit of seaweed right on top.
 Just the way I like it.